jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-16.md

 {{< l a="Enki" >}}
-<sup>1-2</sup> [To Ezekiel] Son of man, cause Jerusalem to know her abominations, 3} And say, Thus saith Enki unto Jerusalem; your birth and your nativity [is] of the land of Canaan; your father [was] an Amorite, and your mother an Hittite.
+<sup>1-2</sup> [To Ezekiel] Son of man, cause Jerusalem to know her abominations,

+<sup>3</sup> Tell them that I say to Jerusalem that:
+- their birth and nativity is of the land of Canaan
+- their father was an Amorite
+- their mother an Hittite.

-4} And [as for] your nativity, in the day you wast born your navel was not cut, neither wast you washed in water to supple [you;] you wast not salted at all, nor swaddled at all.
+<sup>4</sup> As for their nativity, in the day they were born their navel was not cut, neither were they washed in water to supple them.
+They were not salted at all, nor swaddled at all. <sup>5</sup> No one cared about them.
+They were cast out in the open field, to the lothing of their person when they were born.

-5} None eyou pitied you, to do any of these unto you, to have compassion upon you; but thou wast cast out in the open field, to the lothing of your person, in the day that you wast born.
 {{< /l >}}

 6} And when I passed by you, and saw you polluted in thine own blood, I said unto you [when you wast] in your blood, Live; yea, I said unto you [when you wast] in your blood, Live.

 7} I have caused you to multiply as the bud of the field, and you hast increased and waxen great, and you art come to excellent ornaments: [your] breasts are fashioned, and thine hair is grown, whereas you [wast] naked and bare.
 8} Now when I passed by you, and

-16:1} Again the word of Enki came unto me, saying, 2} Son of man, cause Jerusalem to know her abominations, 3} And say, Thus saith Enki unto Jerusalem; your birth and your nativity [is] of the land of Canaan; your father [was] an Amorite, and your mother an Hittite.
+16:1} Again the word of Enki came unto me, saying, 2} Son of man, cause Jerusalem to know her abominations, 3} And say, Thus saith Enki unto Jerusalem; your birth and your nativity [is] of the land of
+Canaan; your father [was] an Amorite, and your mother an Hittite.
 4} And [as for] your nativity, in the day thou wast born your navel was not cut, neither wast you washed